-It is the responsibility of the athletic training student to truthfully and properly record and, at the end of each two-week period, total clinical hours on the form provided by the Clinical Education Coordinator.
+It is the responsibility of the athletic training student to truthfully and properly record and, at the end of each week period, total clinical hours in eValue.
 Students may only record those hours that meet the above qualifications.
-You must sign/date AND have your preceptor sign/date your bi-weekly hour reporting sheet.
-Any discrepancies may subject the student to sanctions described in the Athletic Training Student Contract of Understanding (see this manual).
-Recorded hours MUST be broken up into the specific site categories defined on the recording form.
-All addition should be re-checked and will be verified by the Program Director or Clinical Coordinator.
+Any discrepancies between hours reported and preceptor verified hours may subject the studentssanctions.

+Recorded hours MUST be broken up into the specific clinical class and site categories when recording.
 Failure to properly record may result in those hours NOT counting toward your grade.
-The Bi-Weekly Clinical hour recording sheets are always due to the Clinical Education Coordinator within five (5) business days following the end of the two-week period (every other Friday).
+The WeeklyClinical hour eValue submissions are due no later than Monday of the following week.